 - Bake for approximately 10-15 minutes.
 Cooking time will vary with shape/size, so keep an eye on the oven.

 - Cool before serving and storage.

-Homemade Stamped Trick or Treat Bone Halloween Dog Treats
+Homemade Trick-or-Treat Bone Halloween Dog Treats

-Our stamped trick or treat bones were made using a bone shaped cookie cutter and alphabet cookie stamps.
+Our stamped trick or treat bones were made using a bone shaped cookie cutter and custom alphabet cookie stamps.
 They’re inexpensive but versatile for making all sorts of different words.
 Alphabet stamps come in all sorts of different sizes, and for stamping words on dog treats, you’ll want a small set.
 Shop around and find a size (and price) that you like.
 Try specialist baking shops or large online retailers like AliExpress or Amazon.
 You can check out the alphabet cookie stamps on Amazon (affiliate link) for product examples and ideas.

 With this style of stamp, remember that your letters must be positioned in reverse order as well as backwards individually.
 If you are stamping different words, stamping all of each word before switching saves effort swapping letters around.
 See our stamped peanut butter bone dog treats for more details on our alphabet stamps and using them for treats.